 Byron Shire Council has long acknowledged its contribution to global carbon emissions, reducing its reliance on fossil fuels since 2004 and monitoring emission reductions since 2015.
 In 2017 Council resolved to achieve net zero emissions for Council operations by 2025, and to source 100% of its energy through renewable sources by 2027.
-Acting on this resolution, the Net Zero Emissions Strategy for Council Operations 2025 (the Strategy) was adopted in 2019.
+Acting on this resolution, the Net Zero Emissions Strategy for Council Operations 2025 was adopted in 2019.

-The Strategy lead to the completion of several major renewable energy projects, including an additional 400 kilowatts (kW) of solar installed across Council assets and further progress towards investigating a 5 megawatt (MW) solar farm and a bioenergy facility within the Shire.
-In addition to this increasing renewable energy portfolio, Council offset over 2,600 tonnes of carbon dioxide equivalent (tCO2-e) by choosing a carbon neutral electricity retailer, bringing its total net emissions down from 17,984 to 15,358 tCO2-e in the 2018/19 financial year.
-Also in 2019, Council resolved to become certified carbon neutral by the 2025/26 financial year under the Federal Government's Climate Active requirements.
-The Climate Active standard is bound by rigorous auditing and reporting, and represents the highest level of commitment to reaching net zero emissions for Council operations.
+The Strategy lead to the completion of several major renewable energy projects, including an additional 400kW of solar installed across Council assets and further progress towards investigating a 5MW solar farm and a bioenergy facility within the Shire.
+In addition to this increasing renewable energy portfolio, Council offset over 2,600 tCO2e- by choosing a carbon neutral electricity retailer, bringing its total net emissions down from 17,984 to 15,358 tCO2e- in the 2018/2019 financial year.